by-jp/www.byjp.me/content/photos/instagram/6ajkdavdmjhrmn2lqn3gfxfpmm/index.md

 - imported
 - from-instagram
 ---
-A relaxingly pensive evening listening to the podcast Philosophize This\!, preparing my first sourdough loaf for tomorrow, and rounding off with this album, Dysnomia \(by Dawn of Midi\).
-It's a personal favourite — definitely music for unstructured thinking\!
+A relaxingly pensive evening listening to the podcast Philosophize This!, preparing my first sourdough loaf for tomorrow, and rounding off with this album, Dysnomia \(by Dawn of Midi).
+It's a personal favourite — definitely music for unstructured thinking!